 Speaker: Helen Faith

 Does your team spend an inordinate amount of time answering the same questions over and over again?
 Are you convinced that nobody reads the emails and letters you send them?
 Well, as the old saying goes, insanity is doing the same thing over and over again and expecting different results—if what you're doing isn't working, it's time to try a different approach.
 Come to this session to learn about evidence-based practices that have transformed aid offices from coast to coast (well, from coast to Midwest) at both a community college and a public flagship.
-Pick up tips you can put to use at your school and learn about an innovative approach to centralize communications to maximize effectiveness and free up capacity to focus on high-priority needs.
+Pick up tips you can put to use at your school and learn about innovative approaches to centralize communications to maximize effectiveness and free up capacity to focus on high-priority needs.

 Speaker: Helen Faith